RiickyRiick/social-proof/README.md

 ### What I learned

-This project was reviewed, and it helped me better understand my progress so far.
+This project was a review of my skills so far, and it helped me better understand my progress.

 ## Author